 In our series of interviews with various disabled BBC employees across the business, we delve into what it’s really like working there.

-You can find the right job for you by visiting the BBC’s careers site, but here, we talk to Reception and Television Investigation Analyst, April Jane Frydenlund, about her journey to the BBC, her plans for the future and why she wants to challenge people’s views on disability in the workplace.
+You can find the right job for you by visiting the BBC’s careers site, but here, we talk to Senior Web Developer Jamie Knight about his journey from homelessness to the BBC, being upfront about his autism and how he overcomes his daily challenges by focusing on his passions.

 Can you tell us about the journey that has led you to your current role at the BBC?

 I’ve been building websites since 1999 when I was only nine!
 I grew up in foster care, and when I was sixteen, I became homeless.
 Regardless of my situation, I kept up with web development and continued working online as I moved from shelter to shelter, before ending up in supported living.

 I did a couple of A-Levels and then a foundation degree in business and management, all while running my own business building accessible websites.
 Around three years ago, as my business grew, I was offered a job with Apple because of my experience in website accessibility.